Follower-Roller: Design Arrangements

 Stud Follower.
 The Stud is also the inner-race to the bearing.

-Stud Type Follower-Rollers
+Stud Follower-Rollers

 Most typically:

-the stud is the inner-ring
+the stud is an extension of the inner-ring

 one or two rows of rollers or balls

-shields, seals, or neither.
+shields, seals, or neither

-optional eccentric sleeve to enable fine adjustments/
+optional eccentric sleeve to enable fine adjustments.

-The Cam is typically 2-3mm wider than the Follower-Roller to prevent 'edge' stresses.
+The Cam is typically 2-3 mm wider than the Follower-Roller to prevent 'edge' stresses.

-Track-type Follower-Roller
+Track Follower-Roller

 Preferred Yoke Mounting of Track Follower